Gamefist/Skuddbot-v2-wiki/Features/currencies.md

 Skuddbot features a currency system, with support for multiple currencies.
 Currencies can be spent, gained or lost by users.
 At the moment we have only one, but there are definetly more to come!

-## Available Currencies
+## Available currencies
 | Currency name | Technical Name | Used for              | Leaderboard? | Editable? |
 |---------------|----------------|-----------------------|--------------|-----------|
 | Skuddbux      | `SKUDDBUX`     | Betting in minigames. | Yes          | Yes       |
 ## Commmands
 ### View and edit
 The command for viewing and editing an users currencies is `!currency`.
 This command also listens to the following aliasses:
 - `!currencies`
 - `!wallet`